 Dickerson Oxton, LLC | Kansas City Public Property Injury Attorneys

 All cases are different and, because of the varying kinds of properties involved, different laws may be in play for your case.
-Call (816) 368-5637 and talk to our team for help with questions about property claims.
+Call (816) 268-1960 or contact us via our free online form to talk to our team for help with questions about property claims.
 We offer our services on a contingency-fee basis, which means you’ll only owe attorney’s fees if we obtain a settlement or court judgment on your behalf.